repeato-qa/ios-connector/README.md

 # Installation

-The connector can be installed via Swift Package Manager or CocoaPods.
+The connector can be installed via Swift Package Manager, CocoaPods or Xamarin binding.

 ## Installation via Swift Package Manager